What is the NFCC: National Foundation for Credit Counseling

-Household debt owed by U.S. consumers ended 2017 on a record high of $12.96 trillion.
+Household debt owed by U.S. consumers reached a record high $15.24 trillion in 2021.
 That’s not all due to credit cards, but those 2-inch-by-3 3/8-inch plastic rectangles McNamara came up with certainly empower consumers.
-Handling that power can be a problem.
-Since 1951, the NFCC has done that for millions of people.
+Handling that much financial power can be a problem.
+Since 1951, the NFCC has helped solve financial problems for millions of people.

 NFCC: Standards Bearer for the Credit Counseling Industry

 In the early years, dozens of individual credit counseling agencies sprang up.
 The NFCC organized the booming industry, setting standards that prevented already-beleaguered consumers from making bad situations worse.